 - Use your calendar to schedule EVERYTHING!

 If you have to make a call, write an email or follow up with someone, schedule it.
 As I mentioned earlier, you need to start treating your marketing activities the same way you treat the law.
 Think of your schedule like an advanced “to-do” list.
 The more you use your calendar to schedule things, the more you will actually do.
-Just seeing a follow up call pop up on your screen will prompt you to follow through.
+Just seeing a follow-up call pop up on your screen will prompt you to follow through.
 There are different calendar software options available each with their own benefits and downfalls, you may find using a particular one can allow you to be more productive and organized in your work, research into the different variations of software solutions while searching into providers such as Bamboo Solutions as just one example.

 Time Tip #3: Always pick the low-hanging fruit first